sawickiap/str_view/README.md

 All the members are defined as `inline`, so no compilation of additional CPP files or linking with additional libraries is required.

 str_view depends only on standard C and C++ library.
-It has been developed and tested under Windows using Microsoft Visual Studio Communiity 2017 version 15.7.1, but it should work in other compilers and platforms as well.
+It has been developed and tested under Windows using Microsoft Visual Studio 2019, but it should work in other compilers and platforms as well.
 If you find any compatibility issues, please let me know.
 It works in both 32-bit and 64-bit code.

 The class is defined as `str_view_template`, because it's a template that can be parametrized with character types.
 Two typedefs are provided: